Welcome to PayPal!

 - ordering a credit report from a credit reporting agency, or verifying your information against third party databases or through other sources.

-- requiring you to provide your driver’s license or other identifying documents at any time.
+- requiring you to provide income tax related information/documents, information about your occupation, your driver’s license or other identifying documents at any time.

-Law No. 9,613, of March 3, 1998 (the anti-money laundering law), Law No. 12,846, of August 1, 2013 (the anti-corruption law) or any other applicable laws may require that PayPal verify certain identifying information if you use certain PayPal services.
-PayPal reserves the right to close, suspend, or limit access to your PayPal account and/or the PayPal services in the event that, after reasonable enquiries, we are unable to obtain information about you required to verify your identity.
+Law No. 9,613, of March 3, 1998 (the anti-money laundering law), Law No. 12,846, of August 1, 2013 (the anti-corruption law), Circular 3,978/2020 (the anti-money laundering and counter terrorist financing regulation issued by the Central Bank), or any other applicable laws may require that PayPal verify certain information/documents if you use certain PayPal services.
+PayPal reserves the right to close, suspend, or limit access to your PayPal account and/or the PayPal services in the event that, after reasonable enquiries, we are unable to obtain information about you required to verify your identity or other required information.

 PayPal is only a payment service provider